csebooks/web-essentials/content.en/server-technologies/database-sql-mysql-ado.net-2.0-and-java-db/_index.md

 weight: 2
 ---

+**OBJECTIVES**

-**O B J E C T I V E S** In this chapter you will learn:
+In this chapter you will learn:

-■ Relational database concepts.
+- Relational database concepts.

-■ To use Structured Query Language (SQL) to retrieve data from and manipulate data in a database.
+- To use Structured Query Language (SQL) to retrieve data from and manipulate data in a database.

-■ To install and configure MySQL.
+- To install and configure MySQL.

-■ To create a MySQL database.
+- To create a MySQL database.

-■ The ADO.NET 2.0 object model.
+- The ADO.NET 2.0 object model.

 **_It is a capital mistake to theorize before one has data._ —Arthur Conan Doyle**